dhansel/IECDevice/README.md

   Allows the device to generate an SRQ interrupt in the bus controller (computer).
   See the [Wiring](#wiring) section above.

-- ```void enableJiffyDosSupport(bool enable)```
-  This function must be called **if** your device should support the JiffyDos protocol.
-  In most cases devices with JiffyDos support should be derived from the IECFileDevice class which handles JiffyDos support internally and you do not have to call enableJiffyDosSupport().
-  For more information see the [JiffyDos support](jiffydos-support) section below.
-  You can also use this function to disable JiffyDos support after it has been enabled.

-- ```void enableEpyxFastLoadSupport(bool enable)```
-  This function must be called **if** your device should support the Epyx FastLoad protocol.
-  In most cases devices with Epyx FastLoad support should be derived from the IECFileDevice class which handles Epyx FastLoad support internally and you do not have to call enableEpyxFastLoadSupport().
-  For more information see the [Epyx FastLoad support](epyx-fastload-support) section below.
-  You can also use this function to disable Epyx FastLoad support after it has been enabled.

-- ```void enableDolphinDosSupport(bool enable)```
-  This function must be called **if** your device should support the DolphinDos parallel protocol.
-  In most cases devices with DolphinDos support should be derived from the IECFileDevice class which handles DolphinDos support internally and you do not have to call enableDolphinDosSupport().
-  For more information see the [DolphinDos support](#dolphindos-support) section below.
-  You can also use this function to disable DolphinDos support after it has been enabled.

-- ```void enableSpeedDosSupport(bool enable)```
+- ```void enableFastLoader(uint8_t loader, bool enable)```
-  This function must be called **if** your device should support the SpeedDos parallel protocol.
+  This function must be called to enable support for any of the fast-loader protocols that your devide should support.
+The ```loader``` parameter can be any of the ```IEC_FP_xxxx``` defined in the ```IECConfig.h``` file.
+By default, all fast-load protocols are disabled for a device so this must be called for each protocol you want your device to support.
-  In most cases devices with SpeedDos support should be derived from the IECFileDevice class which handles SpeedDos support internally and you do not have to call enableSpeedDosSupport().
+  In most cases devices with fast-load support should be derived from the IECFileDevice class which calls this function internally so you do not have to.
-  For more information see the [SpeedDos support](#speeddos-support) section below.
-  You can also use this function to disable SpeedDos support after it has been enabled.
+  You can also use this function to disable any fast-load protocol after it has been enabled.

 The following functions can be overloaded in the derived device class to implement the device functions.
 None of these function are *required*.
 For example, if your device only receives data then only the